 Walking Meditation Techniques

-“Walking at sunrise or sunset can be a particularly beautiful and sacred time of day,” says Stephanie Ludwig, PhD, MA, MDiv, Director of Spiritual Wellness at Canyon Ranch® Tucson.
-“You can choose to walk when you are inspired to walk, or when you feel stuck or frustrated in some way.
+“Walking at sunrise or sunset can be a particularly beautiful and sacred time of day,” says Stephanie Ludwig, PhD, MA, MDiv, Canyon Ranch director of spiritual wellness.
+“You can choose to walk when you're inspired to walk, or when you feel stuck or frustrated in some way.
 Sometimes walking with intention and purpose is what helps shift us into optimism and helps move difficult energies.”

 Ludwig suggests leaving your phone at home or putting it on silent if you bring it along.
 Take the time you need—or have—and make the most of it.
 “You may just need 10 minutes.
 The more often you can make this a regular practice, the more beneficial it can be,” notes Ludwig.